IPv6 Networking FAQ

 "Recent technologies" include, but are not limited to, the following:

 - Security.
 With IPv4, IPsec is optional and you need to ask the peer if it supports IPsec.
-With IPv6, IPsec support is mandatory.
-By mandating IPsec, we can assume that you can secure your IP communication whenever you talk to IPv6 devices.
+With IPv6, IPsec support is recommended.
+By recommending IPsec, we can assume that you should be able to secure your IP communication whenever you talk to IPv6 devices.

 - Friendly to traffic engineering technologies.
 IPv6 was designed to allow better support for traffic engineering like diffserv or intserv (RSVP).
 We do not have a single standard for traffic engineering yet, so the IPv6 base specification reserves a 24-bit space in the header field for those technologies and is able to adapt to coming standards better than IPv4.